Nyungnay Purifying Ritual Practice

 A special fasting retreat celebrating Buddha’s Enlightenment Day

-Nyungnay is one of our most precious Kadampa dharma jewels and as a centre practice it comes around just once a year – on Buddha’s Enlightenment Day.
+Nyungnay is one of our most precious Kadampa dharma jewels and as a centre practice, it comes around just once a year – on Buddha’s Enlightenment Day.

 We can spend two days with Thousand-armed Avalokiteshvara, the Buddha of great compassion, making exquisite offerings, praises and prostrations and thereby accumulate huge merit, purify vast negativity for ourself and others and receive the most powerful blessing to propel ourself swiftly along our path to enlightenment.

 Wrapped within the practice of Mahayana Precepts, it involves fasting and making three sessions of prostrations, with the sadhana ‘Drop of Essential Nectar’, over two days.
-Usually the second day is accompanied by a full fast, although strongly recommended, this is not compulsory.
+Usually, the second day is accompanied by a full fast, although strongly recommended, this is not compulsory.

 Everyone is welcome to join us for this special retreat.

-Session 1 6.30 – 8.30am
+Session 1 | 6.30 – 8.30am (including Precepts)

-Session 2 10.00 – 11.15am
+Session 2 | 10 – 11.15am

-Session 3 3.00 – 4.30pm
+Session 3 | 3 – 4.30pm

-15th – Buddhas Enlightenment Day
+Tuesday 15th – Buddha’s Enlightenment Day

-Offering to the Spiritual Guide Tsog Offering Puja 6pm
+Offering to the Spiritual Guide Tsog puja | 7pm

-Fees: £10 per day | members free
+Retreat days: £15 per day (evening pujas are free) | members free

-Venue: At KMC Edinburgh, 172 Leith Walk, EH6 5EA
+Venue: KMC Edinburgh | 172 Leith Walk, EH6 5EA

 THE VENUE

-Kadampa Meditation Centre
+Kadampa Meditation Centre Edinburgh

 172 Leith Walk,